bolkedebruin/rdpgw/README.md

 against PAM.
 This requires, to ensure privilege separation, that ```rdpgw-auth``` is also running and a valid PAM configuration is provided per typical configuration.

+If NTLM authentication is used, the allowed user credentials for the gateway should be configured in the configuration file of `rdpgw-auth`.

 Finally, RDP hosts that the client wants to connect to are verified against what was provided by / allowed by the server.
 Next to that the client's ip address needs to match the one it obtained the gateway token with if using OpenID Connect.
 Due to proxies and NAT this is not always possible and thus can be disabled.
 However, this